robottwo/aicred/docs/api-reference.md

 # API Reference

-Authoritative reference for all public surfaces of GenAI Key Finder across Core (Rust), FFI/C-API, Python, Go, and the Tauri GUI interface types.
+Authoritative reference for all public surfaces of AICred across Core (Rust), FFI/C-API, Python, Go, and the Tauri GUI interface types.

 This reference aligns with the source tree:
 - Core library: [core/src/lib.rs](core/src/lib.rs)